 Step 4: Condense your QuickBooks Desktop Company File

-Now, you’re all set to use the QuickBooks Condense Data Utility.
+Now, you’re all set to use the Compress a Company File in QuickBooks Desktop.
 However, one must know that the condensing time may vary depending on the size of your company file and the system performance.
 Therefore, you’re advised to shut all the background applications to make the condensing process faster.
 Moreover, if you’re trying to access the company file through a network, then we recommend you to run this tool on the computer that is holding your file.
 However, if stored on a server, copy the file on a workstation before Condensing.

 Follow the Below Mentioned Steps to Run the QB Condense Data Utility